david-kn/david-kn.github.io/_posts/2023-01-05-Jenkins-conditional-cron-trigger-based-on-branch.md

 date: 2023-01-05
 ---

-**Situation:** Multibranch or just a single pipeline branch jenkins job should be in some specific situations set with a `cron` or even a `parametrizedcron` settings but left with no schedules in other case.
+**Situation / Desired state:** Multibranch or just a pipeline jenkins job should be in some specific situations (under certain conditions) scheduled with a `cron` or even a `parametrizedCron` settings but left with no schedules in all other cases (for all other branches).
-To give a very specific and real example: when on a production `main` (or `master`) branch, the scheduled CRON should be active but not on any other (PR, dev, feature etc.) branches
+To give a very specific and real example: when on a production `main` (or `master`) branch, the scheduled CRON should be active for a pipeline job.
+But no scheduling should be applied for any other (PR, dev, feature etc.) branch builds.

-**Solution:** This kind of syntax is not natively supported at this time by Jenkins `triggers { ... }` or `cron {}` statements but can be achieved with a quite simple check and variable initialization within Jenkinsfile.
+**Solution:** This kind of condition syntax is not natively supported at this time by Jenkins `triggers { ... }` or `cron {}` statements but can be achieved with a quite simple piece of code within Jenkinsfile.
-Important part is with the `CRON_STRING` variable initialization and use.
-Other simple parts are added just to describe
+An important part in the following example is the `CRON_STRING` variable initialization and use.
+Other simple parts are added just to make Jenkinsfile feel more real:

 ```
 String CRON_STRING = (scm.branches[0].name == "main") ?
 'H */5 * * *' : ''